gatling/gatling/src/docs/content/tutorials/installation/index.md

 ### Sbt

-Maven can be used for Gatling projects with Scala only.
+Sbt can be used for Gatling projects with Scala only.

 Gatling provides an official sbt plugin named `gatling-sbt`.
 This plugin lets you launch your Gatling simulations.